 Buddleia alternifolia is a deciduous form with gently drooping branches, lined with clusters of fragrant flowers.
 It will eventually grow to form a large shrub that requires plenty of space.
 Height to 20ft (6m).
 Available from Thompson & Morgan.

 Buddleia davidii is a large fast-growing deciduous shrub, with long arching shoots and lance-shaped grey/green leaves.
 Height to 10ft (3m).
 The common form has purple flowers from mid to late summer.
 B. davidii 'Royal Red' is a rich rose-red form, B. davidii 'Pink Delight' is a pink form, B. davidii 'Black Knight' has dark purple flowers and B davidii 'White Cloud' and 'White Profusion' produce pure white flowers.
-Available from Thompson & Morgan and Gardening Express.
+Available from Thompson & Morgan.

 Buddleia 'Flower Power' is new and very attractive colour changing form.
 The opening buds change from orange to yellow then purple.
 Height to 5ft (1.5m).
 Available from You Garden.